Our story (so far)

 It was in August 2015 that we re-named ourselves Dispatch and launched a new-look website.
 And we’ve been going strong ever since!

-We’ve had grants to train up community reporters of all backgrounds from across West Leeds (we have 40+ on a Facebook group) and we’ve produced two printed newspapers in 2015 and 2021 with the aim of producing them on a regular basis.
+We’ve had grants to train up community reporters of all backgrounds from across West Leeds (we have 90+ on a Facebook group) and our 16-page tabloid newspaper is printed regularly, with a 5,000-copy print run.

 We’re truly community led, run and written by West Leeds residents, for West Leeds residents.
 We also have a successful supporters’ scheme, where readers can also support us financially each month.

-We also hold monthly community news cafes, where people can meet us for a chat over a cuppa, and before the pandemic held regular community quiz nights.
+We also hold weekly community drop ins at our community newsroom, where people can meet us for a chat over a cuppa, and also hold regular community quiz nights.

-In 2021 our ongoing quest for sustainability was given a major boost when we were given £112,000 from the National Lottery’s Reaching Communities arm over three years to employ our editor part-time and recruit a commercial person to help raise money to help us become sustainable.
-We’ll also be training even more community reporters and producing more print editions.
+In June 2021 our ongoing quest for sustainability was given a major boost when we were given £112,000 from the National Lottery’s Reaching Communities arm over three years to employ our editor part-time and recruit a commercial person to help raise money to help us become more sustainable.
+We trained even more community reporters and produced more print editions.

 Watch this space!

-We always love to hear from you, and welcome people getting involved with WLD, so please don’t hesitate to drop us a line on news@westleedsdispatch.com.
+We always love to hear from you, and welcome people getting involved with WLD, Please don’t hesitate to drop us a line on news@westleedsdispatch.com.